FAQs

 A Material Transfer Agreement (MTA) is a legal agreement between your host institution and the HDBR centre providing material that ensures appropriate protocols are in place for transferring the human genetic material between our institution and yours.
 MTAs frequently cover the transfer of biological materials, which in this case could include tissues, slides or cells.

-If the HDBR is sending embryonic and/of fetal materials then an MTA will need to be set up.
-Information about the procedure can be obtained from the Resource Manager at either hdbr@ncl.ac.uk or hdbr@ich.ucl.ac.uk
+If the HDBR is sending embryonic and/or fetal materials then an MTA will need to be set up.
+Information about the procedure can be obtained from the Resource Manager at enquiries@hdbr.org.